Thursday 7 December 2023

 Afterthought:

 Strangely there are no 1200 cards in the Joseph Asher & Co. numerical sequence either !
 Did Asher have a phobia about the 1200s ?!
-May not as there are A1200s in the other Asher sequence...
+May be not as there are A1200s in the other Asher sequence...

 You know, Miss Haybag